 Africa, DR Congo, Business, Politics

-South Asia is one of richest regions in the world due to its wealth of minerals, beautiful climate, variety of products, manufacturing sector and industries.
+South Asia is one of richest regions in the world due to its wealth of minerals, beautiful climate, a variety of products, the manufacturing sector, and industries.
 This region is divided into the world’s three rapidly developing countries: Pakistan, China, and India.
 And the focus is on the Bay of Bengal.

 Japan, Russia, Business, Politics